 We seem to try to characterize Indian culture by their technologies.
 They are the weavers of baskets, bakers of pots, chippers of arrowheads, silent stalkers of deer: whatever.
 At camp Runamucka you got an Indian name, learned to weave beads, and learned somewhat garbled traditional greetings: "ozhaawashkonaagozi vai!" "miskonaagozi vai!"

 Of course the real tribes adopted new technologies when they could.
 Some mastered the horse and proceeded to master and terrorize the other tribes.
 (Even horseless groups were perfectly capable of organizing empires and mounting 500-mile campaigns to chase down and annihilate their enemies.)
 That technology radically changed their culture.
-I don't know of any tribes that mastered the manufacture of guns or iron (maybe the Cherokee?) and were dependent on Europeans for powder and iron stock.
+I don't know of any tribes that mastered the manufacture of guns or iron (maybe the Cherokee?) and were independent of Europeans for powder and iron stock.
 That doesn't seem intrinsically different from trading to distant tribes for flint or copper, but it changed the relative values of different jobs in a very short time.
 No more autarky--bit by bit you get integrated into a wide-flung market economy.
 When blankets from the trader are warmer, more durable, and easier to sew and repair than your old hide garments, how can you keep valuing the hide seamstress?
 Nice to be able to know how to do it in a pinch, but I'd rather use an iron axe than make my own stone axe.
 Now the fur trapper, he's important.

 It seems to be received wisdom in some circles that when women's work was devalued, women's worth was devalued.
 I'm not acquainted with any examples of this theory, and in any event "mother" is an irreducibly valuable office, but the general idea has some plausibility.
 We do often have utilitarian attitudes towards each other.
 I'd expect the social order to change with new technologies.